 Vinyl flooring is a popular flooring option due to its stain-resistant and waterproof features.
 However, failing to adhere to the proper pre-installation and post-installation requirements can increase the chances of vinyl floor problems down the line.
-Such problems include walking on the vinyl surface too soon before the adhesive sets fully or staggering and installing the vinyl planks before acclimating them to room conditions.
+Such problems include walking on the vinyl surface too soon before the adhesive sets fully and installing the vinyl planks before acclimating them to room conditions.
 But how long does it take before walking on vinyl flooring?

 In this blog, we discuss how long you should wait before walking on LVP flooring after installation.
 We also take a look at the importance of acclimating vinyl planks pre-installation- and how to quickly do the same.